Despite what lawmakers and reformers may say, you can’t really be measured.

 - Think that over %20 of our children live in poverty.

-- Think about the Voter ID law amendment and racially profiles gerrymandering.
+- Think about those Voter ID law amendments and racially profiles gerrymandering.

-- Think about less money per pupil in schools.
+- Think about less money per pupil in schools when adjusted for inflation.

 All of those affect students in our schools.
 And we still do the job.
 Rather, we still heed the calling.